ruhyadi/CenterTrack1/readme/INSTALL.md

 The code was tested on Ubuntu 16.04, with [Anaconda](https://www.anaconda.com/download) Python 3.6, CUDA 10.0, and [PyTorch]((http://pytorch.org/)) v1.0.
-It should be compatible with PyTorch <=1.4 and python >=0.4 (you will need to switch DCNv2 version for PyTorch <1.0).
+It should be compatible with PyTorch <=1.4 and torchvision >=0.4 (you will need to switch DCNv2 version for PyTorch <1.0).
 After installing Anaconda:

 0. [Optional but highly recommended] create a new conda environment.